Alastair-Scott/AltReps/README.md

   - Shows paragon reputation
   - Flags reputations from whom you may claim a supply chest
   - Lets you know how many supply chests each character has claimed
-  - Tracks how much gold you have earned from supply chests [1]
+  - Shows an approximation of the gold earned from opening supply chests

-[1] The gold is only tracked for those supply chests that you open while you have the addon enabled

 ### How to use